kloimhardt/bb-web/README.md

     bb server.clj

+ If you see the `Could not find: org.httpkit.server` error in your console, your local Babashka does not support http-kit.
+Again, get one that does.

-Your web-browser will open and show some buttons.
+If everything works as expected, your web-browser will open and show some buttons.
 Try them out and see Babashka in action on the client side.

- If you see the `Could not find: org.httpkit.server` error, your local Babashka does not support http-kit.
-Again, get one that does.

 To code your own ideas, edit the file `client.cljs`.
 Maybe change the text that is displayed on top of the web-page.
 Press `hot reload` and see the changes.